HSHKZ/holbertonschool-zero_day/README.md

 - (ENG) : Tools Needed:
 - (FRA) : Outils nécessaires:

-1. Git: You should have Git installed on your system.
+1. (ENG) : Git: You should have Git installed on your system.
 Use the following command to install it on Ubuntu:
-1. Git : Git devrait être installé sur votre système.
+1. (FRA) : Git : Git devrait être installé sur votre système.
 Utilisez la commande suivante pour l'installer sur Ubuntu:

 - sudo apt-get update
 - sudo apt-get upgrade